PhantomBadger/JumpKing-TwitchRavens/docs/Installation.md

 ![image](https://user-images.githubusercontent.com/9095972/151596678-50dbe51d-e26a-4d24-a6b8-27fc2b9add51.png)

 - Click the '...' next to the Game Directory text box and point this at your Jump King Install Directory (the place where JumpKing.exe is)
-- Click the '...' next to the Mod Directory text box and point this at the Mod folder in the Install package
+- Click the '...' next to the Mod Directory text box and point this at the Mod folder in the Install package (in the .zip you downloaded from the Release page)
 - Click 'Install', a pop-up should appear confirming it has succeeded
 - Select your Streaming Platform of choice and fill in the desired settings!